kyma-project/examples/loki/README.md

    kubectl apply -f logpipeline-custom.yaml
    ```

-When the status of the applied LogPipeline resource turned into `Running`, the underlying Fluent Bit is reconfigured and log shipment to your Loki instance is active.
+When the status of the applied LogPipeline resource turns into `Running`, the underlying Fluent Bit is reconfigured and log shipment to your Loki instance is active.

 > **TIP:** The used output plugin configuration uses all labels of a Pod to label the Loki log streams.
 Performancewise, such segregation of the log streams might be not optimal.
 Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailormade setup that fits your workload configuration.